HOME

 Despite such high praise and the fact that much of Johnson’s music is well-suited to the guitar, few guitarists play it.
 This comprehensive collection of solo lute works, transcribed for guitar in standard notation, is an attempt to remedy this shortcoming.
 It includes music for the beginner as well as the advanced player.
 The book’s 23 pieces range from Johnson’s delightful almains, galliards, masques and a single coranto to the somber intensity of the pavans and a fantasie.
 Dropped-D and lowered third-string tuning (F#) are frequently used to better approximate the tuning and range of the 9 or 10-course Renaissance lute.

-Available as a physical book or an ebook from Mel Bay, Amazon, and various other online shops.
+Available as a physical book or an eBook from Mel Bay, Amazon, and various other shops.

 Free Scores